tapyu/generic-prog-lang-lessons/README.md

 ### Interpreted programming languages

-An interpreted programming language is one where the source code is not compiled into machine code or intermediate representation before execution.
-Instead, the source code is directly executed by an interpreter.
-Let's break down the typical process:
+In interpreted programming languages, the source code is typically translated into an intermediate representation known as bytecode.
+The bytecode is a lower-level, platform-independent representation of the source code.
+This bytecode is then interpreted by a runtime environment or virtual machine, which executes the program.

 - **Source Code**: The programmer writes source code in a high-level programming language.
-- **Interpreter**: The interpreter reads the source code line by line and executes it directly.
-It translates each line of code into machine code or an intermediate representation on the fly.
+- **Bytecode generation**: The source code is translated into an intermediate bytecode by a compiler or interpreter.
+Interpreted programming languages may have a compiler, but it plays a different role: this compiler is responsible for translating the high-level source code into an intermediate representation (bytecode), which is not specific to any particular machine architecture, whereas a compiler usually converts the source code into machine code in AOT-compiled programming languages.
-- **Execution**: The interpreted code is executed immediately.
-There is no separate compilation step to generate a standalone executable file.
+- **Execution**: The bytecode is interpreted and executed by a runtime environment or virtual machine.
+The interpreter reads and executes the instructions in the bytecode line-by-line.

-Key aspects of interpreted progrmming languages
+Key aspects of interpreted programming languages

-**Portability**: Since the interpreter runs on the host machine, code can be more portable across different platforms without the need for recompilation.
+- **Portability**: Since the interpreter runs on the host machine, code can be more portable across different platforms without the need for recompilation.
+We usually share the source code so that the other users' computer interpret it and execute the program.
-**Ease of Development**: Interpreted languages often provide a shorter feedback loop for developers.
+- **Ease of Development**: Interpreted languages often provide a shorter feedback loop for developers.
 You can run your code immediately after writing it, without waiting for a lengthy compilation process.
-**Dynamic Typing**: Interpreted languages often use dynamic typing, allowing variables to change types during runtime.
+- **Dynamic Typing**: Interpreted languages often use dynamic typing, allowing variables to change types during runtime.
-**Platform Independence**: Interpreted languages are often more platform-independent.
+- **Platform Independence**: Interpreted languages are often more platform-independent.
 As long as there is an interpreter for a particular platform, the same source code can run on different systems.

 Examples: Python, Ruby, JavaScript, and PHP.